cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 It is **not** recommended to re-do step 3 and instead use the pre-instantiated OntoCityGml quads provided in the `../../Data/99 KG snapshots/1_instantiated_ontocitygml/` repository.

+### 0) Access Agent

+All CitiesKG Agents require the [AccessAgent] to be running (locally) as Docker container in order to access the target KG namespaces.
+Details on how to deploy the AccessAgent and upload required routing information are detailed in the [AccessAgent] README and summarised below:

+1) Navigate to `JPS_ACCESS_AGENT/access-agent-dev-stack` on TWAs `main` branch
+2) Pull Docker image and start container by running `docker-compose up -d --no-build`
+3) Replace initial `routing.json` within AccessAgent repository with provided [routing.json] file
+4) Upload routing information by running `bash ./uploadRouting.sh`

+**Please note** that the `uri.route` within the [CKG config.properties] file need to match the label used in the [routing.json] file, i.e. `uri.route=http://localhost:48080/ocgml_buildings`.

 ### 1) City Import Agent

 Build and deploy the City Import Agent as described in the [CityImportAgent] README.
 Required IntelliJ run configurations are provided in the `../../Data/03 OntoCityGml Instantiation/IntelliJ RunConfigurations/` repository, which also provides a short step-by-step guide `Building Instantiation_short.pptx`.